How Enslaved Africans Braided Rice Seeds Into Their Hair & Changed the World

 Edith shook her head and exclaimed, “Nothing comes out at all!
 This is how it happened.”

 Through this method, enslaved West Africans kept alive the very crop that sustained their bodies and their culture in one of the few things they still had autonomy over: their hair.
-By braiding rice into their hair, some ingenious slaves helped ensure that parts of their culture and homeland in West Africa could be carried with them.
+By braiding rice into their hair, some ingenious West Africans helped ensure that parts of their culture and homeland in could be carried with them.

 Maroons Escape Slavery on Dutch Rice Plantations & Head for the Forest

-Between 1670 and 1860, West African slaves escaped from the Dutch empire and began to settle in the nearby rainforests in modern-day French Guiana and Suriname.
+Between 1670 and 1860, enslaved West Africans escaped from the Dutch empire and began to settle in the nearby rainforests in modern-day French Guiana and Suriname.
 These people who fled enslavement on rice plantations came to create their own society, and collectively became known as the Maroon people.

 Within Maroon society exists a number of tribes that Edith mentioned, including the Saramaka, Paramaka, Kwinti, Aukan, and more.
 With their superior knowledge of agricultural practices, including rice cultivation, Maroons thrived in the interior rainforests off the eastern coast of South America.
 Well-insulated from Dutch colonies, Maroon culture is exceedingly unique, from religion to music, language and more.
 Additionally, rice plays a major role in Maroon culture, particularly in ritual practices.